UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 Trigrams
 =========

-..
-It would be good to define the term "kata" somewhere early in this assignment.
-Also, I'd suggest revising the title.
-The "Fourteen" makes sense in the context of Dave Thomas's site, but doesn't seem to within the context of this course.

 Trigrams can be used to mutate text into new, surreal, forms.
 But what heuristics do we apply to get a reasonable result?